thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Alarm Widget

-The _Alarm Widget_ type displays alarms related to the specified entity in the certain time window (e.g., Alarms table).
+The Alarm Widget type displays alarms related to the specified entity in the certain time window (e.g., Alarms table).
 The Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.
 As the _Timeseries widgets_, Alarm widgets have the _timewindow_ configuration to specify the time frame of the displayed alarms.
-Additionally, the configuration includes parameters such as "Alarm status," "Alarm severity," and "Alarm type".
+Additionally, the configuration includes parameters such as "Alarm status", "Alarm severity", and "Alarm type".
 The "Alarm status" parameter is used to show the status of the alarms being fetched.
 The "Alarm severity" parameter shows the frequency of alarm fetches in seconds.
 The "Alarm Type" parameter helps identify the primary source of the alarm.